moonlight-stream/moonlight-qt/README.md

 # Moonlight PC

 [Moonlight PC](http://moonlight-stream.com) is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built to run on Windows, Mac, and Linux.
+This client is the successor to [Moonlight Chrome](https://github.com/moonlight-stream/moonlight-chrome) for streaming on PC.

 Moonlight also has mobile versions for [Android](https://github.com/moonlight-stream/moonlight-android) and  [iOS](https://github.com/moonlight-stream/moonlight-ios).

+This client is currently still in development (pre-alpha), but the streaming performance is already much better than the older Moonlight Chrome client on many machines.
+Test releases may be available for your OS on the [Releases page](https://github.com/moonlight-stream/moonlight-qt/releases).

+## Features
+ - Hardware accelerated video decoding on Windows, Mac, and Linux
+ - Supports streaming at up to 90 FPS on high refresh rate monitors
+ - Supports streaming at 720p, 1080p, 1440p, or 4K
+ - 5.1 surround sound audio
+ - HEVC support for better image quality at reduced bandwidth
+ - Keyboard and mouse support
+ - Gamepad support with SDL gamepad mappings

 ## Building
 1. Install the latest Qt SDK (and optionally, the Qt Creator IDE) from https://www.qt.io/download (select MSVC toolchain on Windows)